 No. Once you have given written permission, the employer is not legally required to give any additional notice before actually obtaining the report from a credit reporting agency.
 Even if you had good credit when you started work, your employment could be at risk if your employer decides to check your credit later, and your credit rating has declined in the meantime.

-Without your permission, your employer cannot check your credit report, but your refusal may leave your employer thinking that you have something to hide.
+Without your permission, your employer cannot check your credit report.
+Your refusal may leave your employer thinking that you have something to hide.
 Under federal law, there is nothing in that situation that protects you from being terminated or not getting hired by a prospective employer.
 However, 11 states (California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington) have passed legislation that protect against such discrimination.

 Your employer can technically use any information in your credit report any way it wants, as there is no protection against losing your job on the basis of information in your credit report.
 However, before your employer rejects you for a job based “in whole or in part” on something in your credit report, the employer must give you a copy of the report before turning you down and written instructions on challenging the accuracy of the report.
 For more information, see question 8.